people-r-strange/PLSmodel/README.md

 The first step in this project was to create a PLS model using 28 samples from Greenland.

-Currently, 100 samples from Alaska are being run and the goal is to input those 100 samples into the Greenland model and predict BSi percentages.
+Currently, the goal is to input 100 Alaskan samples into the Greenland model and predict BSi percentages.
 However, there is a resolution error between the Greenland samples and the Alaskan samples, which require interpolation.

 Once the Alaskan sample resolution issue has been resolved, the next step to is begin answering some of our questions.